Hamza9199/Hamza9199/README.md

 Be free to ask me about anything and check some apps i do.

 Programming languages:
-c++,c, python, javascipt, nodejs, react, html/css, sql.
+c++, c, python, javascript, nodejs, react, html/css, sql, mongodb.

 <!--
 **Hamza9199/Hamza9199** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.